aniewie/person-api/README.md

 # person-api

-Simple RESTful API which provides a service for storing, updating, retrieving and deleting Person entities
+Simple RESTful API, which provides a service for storing, updating, retrieving and deleting Person entities

 ## Run